kirillg/Demo-EventBuddy/Demo.md

 	> **Speaking Point:** So let's switch over to the Windows Azure portal.
 And you'll see here we're on the mobile services tab.
 And creating a new mobile service is incredibly easy.
 I click new, compute, mobile service, create.
 I enter the name of my mobile service, and this guide will take me through the steps, just two steps necessary.
 Only takes about 15 seconds.

-1. Click on the New link on the lower left corner and select Compute -> Mobile Service -> Create from the fly out menu.
+1. Click on the New link in the lower left corner and select Compute -> Mobile Service -> Create from the fly out menu.

 	![portal-create-mobileservice](images/portal-create-mobileservice.png?raw=true)